JavierMarro/Java-MOOC/README.md

 One of the major benefits of object-oriented programming is how problem-domain concepts are modeled through classes and objects, which makes programs easier to understand.
 In addition, structuring the problem domain into classes facilitates the construction and maintenance of programs."

-After doing my own research I came across the concept of the four pillars of OOP: https://www.geeksforgeeks.org/java/four-main-object-oriented-programming-concepts-of-java/
+After doing my own research I came across several websites that helped me understand concepts linked to Java and OOP:

+### The four pillars of OOP:

+https://www.geeksforgeeks.org/java/four-main-object-oriented-programming-concepts-of-java/

-and the concept of SOLID:
+### The concept of SOLID:

 https://www.freecodecamp.org/news/solid-principles-explained-in-plain-english/

-Also the main OOP concepts in Java: https://www.geeksforgeeks.org/java/object-oriented-programming-oops-concept-in-java/
+### Main OOP concepts in Java:

+https://www.geeksforgeeks.org/java/object-oriented-programming-oops-concept-in-java/

+---

-Other websites I have found to deepen my understanding of Java & Design Patterns: https://java-design-patterns.com/ https://refactoring.guru/
+##### Other websites I have found to deepen my understanding of Java & Design Patterns:

+https://java-design-patterns.com/
+https://refactoring.guru/

-Also came across the site baeldung as I have looked into Java for backend - Spring Boot https://www.baeldung.com/java-tutorial https://www.baeldung.com/courses/rest-with-spring-boot-course
+##### Baeldung to dive into Java as backend - Spring Boot

+https://www.baeldung.com/java-tutorial
+https://www.baeldung.com/courses/rest-with-spring-boot-course